lucyferpt/Guard/README.md

 # Recommendations for Windows
  On O&OSU10 go to Actions > Apply recommended only and exit software. || For HardenTools I recommend you open Advanced Features > & Select everything but CMD.

+-IMPORTANT-
+Have your graphics driver alongside with Guard OS in a USB Drive, install graphics before running Guard.

 # What is Guard?
  Guard is a OS security tool, with the help of 2 supplements it will safeguard your OS..
 Works for Linux and Windows.